avinoamr/connect-slashes/README.md

 ## Additional settings

 You can also pass a second argument with an options object.

-# base
 For example, if an application is behind a reverse proxy server that removes part of the URL (a base_path) before proxying to the application, then the `base` can be specified with an option:

 ```javascript
 .use(slashes(true, { base: "/blog" })); // prepends a base url to the redirect